woefe/dotfiles/README.md

     ```
 3. Uncomment the lines in [`install.sh`](./install.sh) of dotfiles you want to install
 4. Execute `./install.sh`.
-    Make sure that you run the script in the main dotfiles directory.
+    Make sure that you run the script in the main dotfiles directory, i.e `cd ~/.dotfiles-woefe` first.
-    I.e change directory to `.dotfiles-woefe` first.

 ## Updating
 To update the dotfiles pull this repo including its submodules.